The Titan (film): Reception

 Jake Nevins from The Guardian gave the film only one out of five stars, criticizing its script and Worthington's performance:

 A more interesting film might focus on how one actually goes about colonizing a moon, instead of ducking its premise for more hackneyed government corruption fodder.
 A more interesting film might also not star Sam Worthington, who was on the money when he offered this assessment of his performance in Clash of the Titans: 'I think I can act fucking better, to be honest.'
 I hope he’s right, but in view of The Titan, I'm hedging my bets.

-Matt Fowler from IGN gave the film five out of ten: